tanzaki/laravel.blog-guides/getting_started.md

-There isn't much to this file - but note that the `Article` class inherits from `ApplicationRecord`. `ApplicationRecord` inherits from `ActiveRecord::Base` which supplies a great deal of functionality to your Rails models for free, including basic database CRUD (Create, Read, Update, Destroy) operations, data validation, as well as sophisticated search support and the ability to relate multiple models to one another.
+There isn't much to this file - but note that the `Article` class inherits from `ApplicationRecord`. `ApplicationRecord` inherits from `ActiveRecord::Base` which supplies a great deal of functionality to your Laravel models for free, including basic database CRUD (Create, Read, Update, Destroy) operations, data validation, as well as sophisticated search support and the ability to relate multiple models to one another.

-Rails includes methods to help you validate the data that you send to models.
+Laravel includes methods to help you validate the data that you send to models.
 Open the `app/models/article.rb` file and edit it:

 ```ruby